 - BAPN Rep: Richard Coward

 - Elected Council Member: Mark Dockrell (also a member of the Renal Scientists Group)

 The UK Kidney Research Consortium held a successful launch event for the UK Renal Research Strategy on April 14th 2016.
 Find the document here.

-The Board has continued to meet regularly by teleconference and by email circulation.
+The Committee has continued to meet regularly by teleconference and by email circulation.

 - Research Committee (chair Jill Norman) – includes non-clinical scientists’ grouping (see below), important to integrate with clinically-qualified researchers as much as possible.
 Also the right place to integrate with BRS (their research lead is Paula Ormandy).
 Also has representation from Renal Scientists Group, Rare Diseases and UKKRC.

 - ‘Basic scientists’ – group aims to look after the interests of a group that historically felt excluded – need to continue to work on this.
 Current lead is Tim Bowen.
 Jill Norman is a renal scientist who chairs the Research Committee.

 - International (David Goldsmith) – historically has dealt with visiting fellows from developing countries, aims to attract overseas trainees, and aims to raise the outward-facing profile of the RA, to a wider catchment including in Europe.

 ISN membership is free to UK renal trainees under 37y old.